AnHosu/iot_poc/shadow.md

 myAWSIoTMQTTClient.subscribe(topic_update + "/rejected", 1, callback_update_rejected)
 ```
 ## Policies for Shadows
-Before we move on to more shadow related topics, we should take a look at the policies needed to allow devices and applications to utilise these special topics.
-Once again, the documentation is quite substantial and even provides [specific examples](https://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-mqtt.html "shadow policy examples") for policies related to shadow interaction.
+Before we move on to more Shadow related topics, we should take a look at the policies needed to allow devices and applications to utilise these special topics.
+Once again, the documentation is quite substantial and even provides [specific examples](https://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-mqtt.html "Shadow policy examples") for policies related to Shadow interaction.
 Here we will focus on constructing an example.<br><br>
-Imagine we have a device registered with the name my_sensor in AWS IoT.
-We would like to give the device access to establish a connection with AWS IoT, publish readings to the topic my_sensor/reading, update its shadow, and subscribe to the accepted and rejected responses generated on shadow update.<br>
+Imagine we have a device registered with the name `my_sensor` in AWS IoT.
+We would like to give the device access to establish a connection with AWS IoT, publish readings to the topic `my_sensor/reading`, update its Shadow, and subscribe to the accepted and rejected responses generated on Shadow update.<br>
 We already know how to construct statements to allow connection and publishing.
 ```json
 {